ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ![Onion model](diagrams/chirp_onion_model.png){width=50%}

 Our chirp application is implemented with an "onion skin architecture".
-This means that our program is divided into three layers, core, infrastructure and web.
+This means that our program is divided into three layers, core, infrastructure, and web.
 The three layers follow a hierarchical structure where core < infrastructure < web.
 In this comparison, greater layers may use and know the contents of the layers below.
-Lower layers cannot know about nor use anything from above layers.
+Lower layers cannot know about nor use anything from the above layers.
 Following this structure should result in reusable and loosely coupled code.

 In a company setting, code from "core" could be reused in many different applications and contexts around the entire company.
 In our project, core only contains DTO's and interfaces that are used throughout our entire project.
 Chirp.Infrastructure contains all our domain implementations.
 This means that our repositories, domain classes (Cheep, Author, Reaction) are located here.
-Both our database migrations and our database-context (dbContext) are additionally located in infrastructure.
+Both our database migrations and our database-context (dbContext) are additionally located in the infrastructure.
 Chirp.Web contains all our frontend code, in the shape of cshtml files, and their corresponding cshtml.cs code.
 Chirp.Web is the main executable c# project, which means that the Program.cs file is located here.
 Additionally, a database initialization script is also located here, which can populate and initiate our database with data provided by the course.

 ## Architecture of deployed application

-Our application is a web-application hosted by Azure.
-Clients use our web application through http calls.
+Our application is a web application hosted by Azure.
+Clients use our web application through HTTP calls.
 Our application sends and receives data from and to our Azure SQL server database.
 If a user tries to access a page that requires authentication, they are redirected to authentication using B2C.
-Authentication is done through their GitHub account. afterwards, they are redirected back to our page.
+Authentication is done through their GitHub account. afterward, they are redirected back to our page.
 If already authenticated, a cookie is saved and they can skip the login process.

 ## User activities

 <!-- Har sandsynligvis skrevet for meget her, måske alt for meget, men havde lige lidt overskud, så fyrede det hele af.
 - Har rettet din tekst igennem - Edward -->

-The navigation bar is shown on all pages, and is used to redirect the user to other pages.
+The navigation bar is shown on all pages and is used to redirect the user to other pages.

 **Not authenticated:**